 This is the 1st of three sites that I use to help design pictures.
 PicMonkey allows you to edit and touch up photos as well as make collages.
 They have a lot of options such as adding overlays or frames to your pictures.

 Share As Image is the second site that I use to help design pictures.
 I don’t use it as much as I used to, but it’s still good to know about.

 I had been hearing about Canva, at least, a year before I started using it.
 In September, I finally decided to see what all the fuss was about.
 Can I tell you something?
 I wish I would have started using it sooner.
 It is my favorite site to edit pictures with right now.
 Canva already has predetermined design templates available.
 They have templates for Facebook, Instagram, and Pinterest posts just to name a few.
 You also can see any previous design that you created as well as any picture that you uploaded to their site.
 Both are features that PicMonkey and Share As Image don’t have.

 Morguefile is a website that has free images that you can use.
 There are hundreds to choose from.
 The images range in the type and quality.
 You can use them on your site without having to publish where you got the image from.

-Every blogger needs to eventually start collecting e-mails.
+Every blogger needs to start collecting e-mails eventually.
 Doing that can eventually be huge for you.
 You can create a newsletter for your most engaged readers.
 Your readers could turn into potential customers depending on what you plan to do with your blog.
 Aweber and Mailchimp are two of the top e-mail marketing tools out there.

 Google Analytics is a tool that shows you your website statistics.
-It shows you the type of traffic that you have coming to your site.
+It shows you the type of traffic that you have come to your site.
 It also shows you the most popular sections amongst other things.
-Google analytics also has a plugin.
+Google Analytics also has a plugin.
 It is a MUST HAVE!